DRUM (South African magazine): History

 Henry Nxumalo was the first journalist and specialised in investigative reporting.
 For example, he got a job on a potato farm where he exposed the exploitative conditions (almost slave-like) under which the Black labourers worked.
 In 1957, Nxumalo was murdered while investigating an abortion racket.
 His story was the basis for the 2004 film Drum.

 Todd Matshikiza wrote witty and informed jazz articles about the burgeoning township jazz scene.

 Dolly (the agony aunt) helped many a confused, young lover to get their lives back on course.
 The "Dear Dolly" letters were written by Dolly Rathebe, a popular actress, pin-up and singer.
 In reality, they were ghosted by other DRUM writers, notably Casey Motsisi.

 Arthur Maimane, under the pseudonym Arthur Mogale, wrote a regular series entitled "The Chief" where he described gangster incidents he had heard about in the shebeens.
 Don Mattera, a leading Sophiatown gangster, took exception to this.
 "The gangsters were pissed off with him and there was a word out that we should wipe this guy off."

 The office telephonist, David Sibeko, became leader of the Pan-African Congress.

 DRUM also encouraged fiction.
 Es'kia Mphahlele (the fiction editor from 1955 to 1957) encouraged and guided this.
 During that time over 90 short stories were published by such authors as Todd Matshikiza, Bloke Modisane, Henry Nxumalo, Casey Motsisi, Arthur Maimane (alias Mogale), Lewis Nkosi, Nat Nakasa, Can Themba and others.
 These stories described the people of the street; jazz musicians, gangsters, shebeen queens and con men and were written in a uniquely Sophiatown-influenced blend of English and Tsotsitaal.
 This creative period has been called the Sophiatown renaissance.

 The backbone of the magazine was crime, investigative reporting, sex (especially if across the colour line) and sport.
 This was fleshed out by imaginative photography.

 The formula worked and made for compulsive reading.
 Each issue of DRUM was read by up to 9 people, passed from hand to hand on the streets, in the clubs or on the trains.
 It became a symbol of Black urban life, and 240,000 copies were distributed each month across Africa.
 This was more than any other African magazine.

 DRUM was distributed in 8 different countries: Union of South Africa, Central African Federation, Kenya, Tanganyika, Uganda, Ghana, Nigeria and Sierra Leone.

-Sadly, because of the immovable force of apartheid, the promise and dreams it described turned to frustration and despair.
+The newspaper staff encountered difficulties during Apartheid.
 In 1955, Sophiatown was bulldozed and the writers died or went overseas, and "...The creative output of the Sophiatown Renaissance came to an end as the bulldozers rolled in...."